Ruimmp/Discloud-Documentation/README.md

 ## 🗂️ Documentation branches

-The docs live on three branches so each language can ship its own full set alongside this repository index:
+The documentation is divided into 2 branches so that each language maintains its own complete tree:

 - `portuguese` – contains the complete Portuguese documentation tree (`https://docs.discloud.com`).
 - `english` – contains the complete English documentation tree (`https://docs.discloud.com/en`).